devansh-pan/posts/new-in-css.md

 date : 07-01-2025
 ---

-# 🎉 What is new iS CSS
+# 🎉 What is new in CSS

-New features were added to CSS last year.
+CSS added new features last year.
 Most of them are supported by all major browsers and baseline available.

 [Visit chrome.dev for full details](https://chrome.dev/css-wrapped-2024/)

-Below are what caught my eyes.
+Below are what usefull for every UI developer.
 ## 1.Field-sizing
-  > This setting allows inputs, textarea, select elements to grow with content within them as user types or selects.The element's size gets adapted to the content they have.
+  > This setting allows `inputs, textarea, select` elements to grow with content within them as user types or selects.The element's size gets adapted to the content they have.
 ```css
 textarea, select, input {
   field-sizing: content;